MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 - Microsoft Dynamics 365 for Finance and Operations Financial reporting release 7.2.6.0 and later

-- Microsoft Dynamics 365 for Finance and Operations Financial reporting release 7.0.10000.4 and earlier
+- Microsoft Dynamics 365 for Finance and Operations Financial reporting release 7.0.10000.4 and later

 - Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises)